UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1a_introduction.md

 # Practicals 1 and 2: Foundations: ROS2 with Aerostack2

-In this first practical, you will be introduced to the core software ecosystem used for aerial robotics development in this course.
-The focus is on ROS 2 and Aerostack2, a ROS 2–based framework for the control, coordination, and autonomy of single and multiple drones.
+These practicals introduce the core software ecosystem used for aerial robotics development in this course.
+The focus is on ROS 2 and Aerostack2, a ROS 2–based framework for the control, coordination, and autonomy of single and multiple drone systems.

-This practical is foundational.
-It is designed to bring all students to a common baseline, regardless of prior experience with Linux, ROS 2, or drone software frameworks.
+Practicals 1 and 2 form a foundational block delivered across Weeks 1 and 2.
+Their purpose is to ensure that all students, regardless of prior experience, reach a common technical baseline before progressing to the assessed coursework challenges.

-You are not expected to be an expert in these tools at the start.
-Instead, the aim is to understand how the different components fit together and to gain confidence navigating and modifying an existing aerial robotics software stack.
+You are not expected to be an expert in these tools at the outset.
+Instead, the emphasis is on:

-This content will cover practical weeks 1 and 2.
-The key objective is to ensure you have all the tools needed to complete the coursework challenges.
+- Understanding how the software components fit together
+- Becoming comfortable navigating and modifying an existing aerial robotics software stack
+- Establishing a reliable development environment for the remainder of the module

+Completion of these practicals is required in order to engage fully with the subsequent challenges.
 Please ensure you show your progress to the course leaders and tutors.
+We will be recording a checklist to ensure progress and the level of support required.

 ## Structure of Practicals 1 & 2:
-This practical is split into a series of guided pages.
-Depending on your background, you may progress through these at different speeds or skip sections where you already feel confident.
+These practicals are split into a series of guided pages.
+Depending on your background, you may progress through them at different speeds or skip sections where you already feel confident.

-You are expected to complete the tasks individually and work through the associated checklist for this practical.
-Once you have completed the required tasks, you should demonstrate your progress to a course tutor, who will log your completion.
+You are expected to:
+- Complete the tasks individually
+- Work through the associated checklist
+- Demonstrate your completed setup and progress to a course tutor, who will log your completion

 1. [Linux Installation](1b_intro_linux.md)
     - For students who do not yet have a working Ubuntu 22.04 installation, or who would benefit from a refresher on Linux basics.